Diamond Ring Trends for 2019

-Diamond rings should last a lifetime, even if diamond ring trends come and go.
-As a custom engagement ring designer, we’re always the early adopters of new jewelry trends popping up, but we’ll only make engagement rings that are not only built to last, but designed to be timeless.
+Though ring trends may come and go, a diamond is forever.
+As a custom engagement ring designer, we’re always the early adopters of new jewelry trends popping up, but we’ll only make engagement rings that are designed to be timeless.
 Here are some of the latest diamond ring trends that we put our stamp of approval on.

 (The Kinleigh teal blue diamond solitaire engagement ring)